vercel/next.js/docs/advanced-features/preview-mode.md

 - Check that the secret matches and that the `next` parameter exists (if not, the request should fail).
 - Call `res.setPreviewData`.
 - Then redirect the browser to the path specified by `next`.
-(The following example uses the [307 redirect](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307)).
+(The following example uses a [307 redirect](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307)).

 ```js
 export default (req, res) => {